BarryBeics/Project-Two/README.md

 ![Barry Marples](./readme-docs/TPC-view.png)

-This site offers the user the chance to explore the impact of there choices on trading ideas they may have given the selected number of options provided.
+This site offers the user the chance to explore the impact of their choices on trading ideas they may have given the selected number of options provided.

 You can visit the deployed website [here](https://barrybeics.github.io/Project-Two/).